SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/RemoteAccess/Accessing_DMS_remotely_with_Cube.md

   > [!NOTE]
   > If your DMS is not listed, check if the correct organization is selected in the top-right corner.

 - **With the button on admin.dataminer.services**: Open a browser, navigate to [admin.dataminer.services](https://admin.dataminer.services), and go to the overview of your system.
-Here you will find the button *Open Desktop Application*.
+Here you will find the button *Open in desktop app*.
 This works in the same way as the button on dataminer.services.

   ![Remote Cube in the admin app](~/user-guide/images/RemoteCubeAdminApp.png)